s-daoud/distillr/README.md

 - [x] add average rating to venue page
 - [x] page with top drinks and venues (ordered by average rating, limited to 10)
 - [x] add top rated page to navbar
+- [x] upload image when making new drink
 - [x] style page

 ### Phase 7: CSS and misc bonuses (1 day, W2D3)